Kumargautam57/Frontend/README.md

 started to learn html and css with its setup and setting up github
 ## Day2
 learn something about pseudo selector.The selector with the highest precedence is id, second is class and the lowest is the lowest is tag.attribute selector in image
+## Day3
+Types of color and some properties of background color